Azeri Turk (magazine): Editors

 This rich collective of writers spread to Azerbaijan, Turkey, and various European countries.
 With this, "Azeri Turk" had the opportunity to receive first-hand information from many parts of the world and convey it to its readers, not only in Azerbaijan and Turkey.
-The journal had correspondents in various European countries such as France, Germany and Poland, and Middle Eastern countries such as Iran and Afghanistan.
+The magazine had correspondents in various European countries such as France, Germany and Poland, and Middle Eastern countries such as Iran and Afghanistan.

-M. A. Rasulzade, M. B. Mammadzade, Mahammad Sadig, Shafi bay Rustambayli, Kamal Ganizade bay with the pseudonym "Kamal", H. Jamal bay with the signature "H. C. L" lived in Istanbul and wrote their articles here, but the articles written there related to Rasulzade's departure for various reasons in the journal also took place.
-Rasulzade sent five articles published between March 22, 1928 and June 30, 1928 to the management of the journal from Paris.
+M. A. Rasulzade, M. B. Mammadzade, Mahammad Sadig, Shafi bay Rustambayli, Kamal Ganizade bay with the pseudonym "Kamal", H. Jamal bay with the signature "H. C. L" lived in Istanbul and wrote their articles here, but the articles written there related to Rasulzade's departure for various reasons in the magazine also took place.
+Rasulzade sent five articles published between March 22, 1928, and June 30, 1928, to the management of the magazine from Paris.
 During his stay in Paris, he had the opportunity to closely follow the French press, including the elections in Germany.
-The staff of the journal in France consisted of Rasulzade, writing under the pseudonym "Azeri" and Mir Gasim Mehdiyev, writing under the pseudonym "Mir".
-The news sent to the journal from Germany is also signed by A. Uran.
-Along with the news of A. Uran, the German correspondent of the journal and living in Berlin, articles were also published in the journal.
+The staff of the magazine in France consisted of Rasulzade, writing under the pseudonym "Azeri" and Mir Gasim Mehdiyev, writing under the pseudonym "Mir".
+The news sent to the magazine from Germany is also signed by A. Uran.
+Along with the news of A. Uran, the German correspondent of the magazine and living in Berlin, articles were also published in the magazine.
 In addition, Mustafa Bay Vakilov, who signed "Mustafa" or "M" in his writings, contributed to "Azeri Türk" with news and political writings he sent from Warsaw.
-The owner of the "Dash Demir" signature, which we often see in the journal, was none other than Mirza Bala Mammadzade.
+The owner of the "Dash Demir" signature, which we often see in the magazine, was none other than Mirza Bala Mammadzade.
 By writing "Baku" under the articles he wrote with this signature, he created the impression that the articles were sent from Baku, thereby confusing the Soviet spies and creating an opportunity for him to move more easily in Istanbul.

-"Ayin Kaf" or "A. K." the person who wrote with his own signature was the journal's Middle East correspondent, and the latest news about Afghanistan and Iran was included in the journal through this reporter.
-Jafar Sadig, an Iranian correspondent for Azeri Turk, lived in Tabriz and was responsible for bringing the latest news there to the journal.
-Living in Istanbul, Sanan was more interested in Iranian literature and published articles in the journal introducing Iranian Turkish poets, more precisely South Azerbaijani literature, South Azerbaijani poets and their poems.
+"Ayin Kaf" or "A. K." the person who wrote with his own signature was the magazine's Middle East correspondent, and the latest news about Afghanistan and Iran was included in the magazine through this reporter.
+Jafar Sadig, an Iranian correspondent for Azeri Turk, lived in Tabriz and was responsible for bringing the latest news there to the magazine.
+Living in Istanbul, Sanan was more interested in Iranian literature and published articles in the magazine introducing Iranian Turkish poets, more precisely South Azerbaijani literature, South Azerbaijani poets and their poems.
 He also contributed to Azeri Turkish with his poems.
-Adhering to the phrase "we will gladly publish articles suitable for our issue" on the cover of the journal, the articles and poems sent to the management of the journal, many of which were sent by university students about the independence of Azerbaijan, were also included in the journal's issues.
+Adhering to the phrase "we will gladly publish articles suitable for our issue" on the cover of the magazine, the articles and poems sent to the management of the magazine, many of which were sent by university students about the independence of Azerbaijan, were also included in the magazine's issues.